Donald Eulon Kessinger

 Kessinger was an excellent basketball player and was named to the SEC "Decade of the 60's" first-team basketball squad (along with Pete Maravich, Louie Dampier, Dan Issel, and Neal Walk).

 Kessinger was the head coach at the University of Mississippi from 1991 to 1996.
 He is the father of Keith Kessinger and Kevin Kessinger.
-His grandson (and Kevin's son), Grae Kessinger, was drafted by San Diego Padres in the 26th round of the 2016 Amateur Draft.
+His grandson (and Kevin's son), Grae Kessinger, was drafted by the Houston Astros in the 2nd round of the 2019 Amateur Draft.

 - 6-time NL All-Star (1968-1972 & 1974)